truenas/middleware/docs/userguide/freenas_install.rst

 password.
 Input the password, press the down arrow key, and confirm the password.
 Then press :kbd:`Enter` to start the installation.

 .. note:: for security reasons, the SSH service and *root* SSH logins are disabled by default.
 Unless these are set, the only way to access a shell as
-   *root* is to gain physical access to the console menu or to access the web shell within the administrative GUI.
+   *root* is to gain physical access to the CLI or to access the web shell within the administrative GUI.
 This means that the FreeNAS® system should be kept physically secure and that the administrative GUI should be behind a properly configured firewall and protected by a secure password.

 Once the installation is complete, you should see a message similar to Figure 2.3g.